-Real Madrid have the tool needed to beat Juventus and conquer the Champions League title, but coach Zinedine Zidane is the main man to give them freedom to operate if he wants to be successful in Cardiff Stadium and this are the key players you may need to watch.
+Real Madrid has the tool needed to beat Liverpool and conquer the Champions League title the fourth time, but coach Zinedine Zidane is the main man to give them the freedom to operate if he wants to be successful in Kiev Stadium and this is the key players you may need to watch.

 Ronaldo doesn't need to play well to have a big impact on the game as he is a threat on set pieces and also in open play.
-The Portuguese international can score goals out of nowhere, and has an impressive total of 10 goals in UEFA Champions League are not enough to describe the invaluable talent he has.
+The Portuguese international can score goals out of nowhere and has an impressive total of 15 goals and 3 assists in UEFA Champions League are not enough to describe the invaluable talent he has.

 2) Marcelo Vieira

 There is no other player like Marcelo, he is creative and has the ability to catch the defenders off guard.
-The 29-year-old is extremely valuable, he can change the game even if he comes off the bench.
-The Brazil international will be a key player if Los Blancos want to dismantle Allegri's defence.
+The 30-year-old is extremely valuable, he can change the game even if he comes off the bench.
+The Brazil international will be a key player if Los Blancos want to dismantle Klopp’s defense.